SETI/rms-opus/import/README.md

 - There's really no reason to have an ID for mult tables.
 Why not just key on the value itself?

 THE BIG QUESTIONS:

-- GENERIC:

-  - Do we really want to exclude "None" from being displayed in group selections? ** PUT BACK IN

 - OBS_GENERAL: